 “Who claims ownership of Intaki?
 Aguard?
 The Senate? or something older, labyrinthine, an unreported power behind the power.”
 Snowflake stared at the dark mirror and saw the shade of herself and River stare back.

 “Truth rarely reveals itself, it just is, waiting to be discovered.”
 River noted.
 “I built these swarming plasma projection drones on scientific principles, not suppositions.”

 Snowflake shook her head.
 “I feel it, this invasion is motivated by something inexplicable.
-I look at this map and the echo of different dimension looks back.
+I look at this map and the echo of a different dimension looks back.
 We are puppets River.
 You, I and Geana - all.
 We just don’t know who really is pulling the strings.”